alaminsk99/PlantSnap-Privacy-Policy/README.md

 *(Last Updated: [02.02.2025])*

 **1. Introduction**
-Welcome to Plant Snap ("we," "our," or "us").
+Welcome to Plant Snap.
 We respect your privacy and are committed to protecting your personal data.
 This policy explains how we collect, use, and safeguard your information.

 **2. Data We Collect**
 - **Email Address**: When you register, we collect your email address to create and manage your account.